 Despite extensive efforts to raise awareness of and address the human toll of the opioid epidemic, Americans continue to be prescribed and to abuse opioids at alarming rates.
 Below are a few short and sweet key messages about opioid use, according to the APTA:

 - The increase in prescription opioid use is unmistakable.
 According to the CDC, in 2012 health care providers wrote 259 million prescriptions for opioid pain medication, enough for every American adult to have their own bottle of pills

-- The risk for misusing prescription opioids is real.
+- The risk of misusing prescription opioids is real.
 According to the CDC, every day, over 1,000 people are treated in emergency departments for misusing prescription opioids.

-- The risk for addiction is real.
-According to the CDC, as many as 1 in 4 people who receive prescription opioids long-term for noncancer pain in primary care settings struggles with addiction.
+- The risk of addiction is real.
+According to the CDC, as many as 1 in 4 people who receive prescription opioids long-term for non-cancer pain in primary care settings struggle with addiction.

-- The risk for heroin use is real.
-According to the CDC, among new heroin users, about 3 out of 4 report abusing prescription opioids before using heroin.
+- The risk of heroin use is real.
+According to the CDC, among new heroin users, about 3 out of 4 reports abusing prescription opioids before using heroin.

 - Physical therapy is a safe and effective alternative to opioids for long-term pain management.
 In March 2016, the CDC released guidelines urging nonopioid approaches for the management of chronic pain.

 - There are some situations in which opioid therapy is appropriate.
 The CDC guidelines indicate that opioids may be appropriate for situations including cancer treatment, palliative care, end-of-life care, and certain acute care situations.
 Still, the CDC guidelines also suggest pairing opioid therapy with nonopioid therapy, and their prescriber checklist recommends trying nonopioid therapy first.